-Posted in Fireplaces & Real Estate, on August 13, 2019 By Admin
+Posted in Gas Fireplace Installation, on August 13, 2019

 Fireplaces are one of the most looked for commodities when buying a home.
 Homeowners often choose to buy fireplaces before selling a home and often wonder if they will add resale value to their house.

 It is possible to receive a return on the investment of buying a fireplace in full.
 When considering whether or not to add a fireplace, homeowners should ask if their home is suitable for a fireplace.
 They should also consider how much the installation and upkeep will cost in the long-run.

 Main Reasons A Fireplace Will Add Value to Your Home

 - Fireplaces are shown to make humans socialize more

 - Fireplaces add an average of 12% of real estate value to a home

 - 40% of people on the search for a new house are willing to pay up to $1,400 more for a fireplace

 - The value does not plateau at one fireplace-the more fireplaces you add, the more value you add to your house

 How Does an Electric Fireplace Add Value to Your Home vs. a Gas Fireplace or Wood Burning?